Summary

 - Make regular time available for social contact.

-- Try to find work that you find enjoyable and rewarding, rather than just working for the best pay.
+- Try to find work that you find enjoyable and rewarding.

 - Eat wholesome, nutritious foods.